mobibyte/momonote/CSE 4308/Quiz 4/Task 3.md

 Your task is to connect these nodes with arrows pointing from causes to effects.

 ### Part b (Solve after Part a)
-You have been given the correct answer for Part A (here).
+You have been given the correct answer for Part A [here](https://crystal.uta.edu/%7Egopikrishnav/classes/common/4308_5360/samples/quiz4_files/BNet.png).
 You have also been given the conditional probabilties of each variable given it's parents.
 Calculate P ( not(Baseball Game on TV) | not(George Feeds Cat) ) using Inference by Enumeration

 ## Answer